Ecwid vs Shopify 2023: Which Is Best for Your Online Store?

 Websites which have special Ecwid plugins include:

-This means you can go to the app store, select Ecwid, and voila – your website is reborn with ecommerce tools.
+This means you can go to the app store, select Ecwid, and voila – your website is reborn with ecommerce tools that match your existing design.
 You can also add Ecwid easily to Etsy, eBay, and Facebook.

 If your website isn’t in Ecwid’s list of integrations – for example, if your website is custom made – then you will need to use code to add your Ecwid store.
 This is simply a matter of following Ecwid’s instructions, then copying and pasting the right code across.

-Shopify may sound more daunting because you’re creating an entire online store yourself, but really, that just makes it more impressive how easy it really is!
+Shopify may sound more daunting because you’re creating an entire online store yourself – and that’s why we were even more impressed with how easy it is!

 There is certainly more that goes into building with Shopify, but you’re guided every step of the way, and Shopify’s systems are streamlined and easy to use.
 Just like Ecwid, you don’t need to think about hosting, coding, or managing updates with Shopify – all that is taken care of for you.